Reslan-Tinawi/reslan-tinawi.github.io/_posts/2021-10-30-graduate-admission-exploratory-data-analysis.md

 The goal in this data is to predict the _student's chance of admission_ to a postgraduate education, given several _predictor_ variables for the student.

+The code can be found on GitHub at this repo: [Graduate-admission](www.google.com).

 # Import libraries

 ```python